Vinesma/.dotfiles/install/README_ARCH.md

 (08/12/2021) Forked from the excellently written [bossley9's Arch install instructions](https://github.com/bossley9/Dotfiles/tree/arch) with my own modifications and additions.

+Meant as a companion guide to the [official Arch guide.](https://wiki.archlinux.org/title/Installation_guide) Some things are only covered there, while this gets you up to speed faster.

 ## Install instructions

 ## Setup <a name="setup"></a>